-Organic electrochemical transistors (OECTs) have drawn great interest for their technological applications in energy storage, biosensing and biomedical diagnostics.
-[1-7] The OECTs utilise a 3 terminal device architecture similar to organic field effect transistors (OFETs).
+electrochemical Organic transistors (OECTs) have drawn great interest for their technological applications in energy storage, biosensing and biomedical diagnostics.[1-7] The OECTs utilize a three terminal device architecture similar to organic field effect transistors (OFETs).
 However, differently from the solid-state OFETs, OECTs operate with an electrolyte between the gate and the channel of the transistor, rather than a dielectric film.
-A voltage applied at the gate electrode then enables the ion injection in the channel and subsequently modulates the charge carrier density via electrochemical doping/dedoping of the polymer.
-[8-10] The OECT device performance is measured by a transconductance (g_m) - the ability to transduce a gate voltage (V_G) modulation to current (I_D) modulation.
-[11] Due to the mixed conduction induced by electronic and ionic charges in OECTs, it is important to synthesise organic materials that optimise both electronic and ionic conduction.
+A voltage applied at the gate electrode then enables the ion injection in the channel and subsequently modulates the charge-carrier density via electrochemical doping/dedoping of the polymer.[8-10] The OECT device performance is measured by a peak transconductance $(g_m = \partial I_D / \partial V_G)$ -the ability to transduce a gate voltage $(V{\rm G})$ modulation to drain current $(I_D)$ modulation.[11]
+Due to the mixed conduction induced by electronic and ionic charges in OECTs, it is important to synthesize organic materials that optimize both electronic and ionic conduction.